higoka/habbo-downloader/README.md

-# Work In Progress
+# habbo-downloader 2.0 (WORK IN PROGRESS)

-### habbo-downloader v2.0
+A tiny script to download various files directly from Habbo.

-- super easy to use
+## Features

-- fully rewritten using NodeJS
+- Works on every operating system ✅
-- huge performance improvement
+- Easy to use 💯
-- bug fixes
+- Blazing Fast ⚡
-- works on every operating system
+- Many bug fixes 🐛

-### Requirement
+## Requirements

-- NodeJS 15 or higher
+- NodeJS >= 15.0